 Here is what you need to consider if you have been involved in a multi-car pile-up.

-Causes and liability issues in chain reaction accidents
+Q: What are Causes and liability issues in chain reaction accidents?

 But what if the second driver was tailgating the vehicle in front of him?
 It’s a basic rule of driving that motorists must keep a safe distance between their car and the car in front of them.
 This is necessary to give the driver time to brake in case of unexpected situations, such as road hazards or another car abruptly slamming its brakes.
 A driver who does not put a safe distance between their car and the car ahead and rear ends that car will in most cases be deemed negligent.